gpg/gpg4win/doc/README.en.txt

   component requests its services and then runs permanently in your system tray.
 WinPT has been dropped.

-- GpgEX is the new plugin for the Explorer and replaces GpgEE.
+- GpgEX is the new plugin for the Microsoft Explorer and replaces GpgEE.

 - The mail program Claws Mail has been updated to a modern version.
   It now supports SSL, NNTP and IMAP.